mapbox/react-test-kitchen/README.md

 ### testCase.description

-Type: `string`. **Required.**
+Type: `string`.
+Falls back to the case ID.

 A prose description of your test case.
+If a `description` property is not provided, the case ID will be used as a fallback.
+Typically, the most straightforward pattern is to write long-form descriptions as the test case ID, e.g. `testCases['Watching the moon, listening to frogs'] = {...}`.
+That way you don't have to repeat descriptions both in camelCase (as the ID) and in prose (as the `description`).

+A period will be automatically appended to the description if it doesn't already end in a period.

-This will be rendered in the web app and can be used, if you'd like, to describe test blocks.
+The description will be rendered in the web app and can also be used, if you'd like, to describe your test blocks.

 ### testCase.component